alttch/bma-info/eva4/realtime.rst

 * Currently :doc:`svc/eva-rtmon` does not support monitoring of :doc:`secondary
   points<local_cluster>`.

-* Real-time parameters are applied only to services, built with :doc:`EVA ICS Rust SDK <sdk/rust/index>` version `0.3.58` or above or to services, started with :doc:`svc/eva-ffi` (:doc:`sdk/cpp/index` and other binary-compiled).
-To apply real-time parameters for other services (including Python and TypeScript), use the bundled `rt-launch` tool:
+* Real-time parameters are applied only on services, built with :doc:`EVA ICS Rust SDK <sdk/rust/index>` version `0.3.58` or above and for services, started with :doc:`svc/eva-ffi` (:doc:`sdk/cpp/index` and other binary-compiled).
+To apply real-time parameters on other services (including Python and TypeScript), use the bundled `rt-launch` tool:

 .. code:: yaml